jsingh811/pyYouTubeAnalysis/README.md

 # pyYouTubeAnalysis
 Interaction with the YouTube API to pull data and run analysis using statistics and NLP.
-This analysis pulls locations by running NER on a list of strings.
+This analysis pulls location names by running Named-entity Recognition (NER) on a list of strings.

 # Setup
 Clone the project and get it setup